yactouat/kube-examples/README.md

 ### Kubernetes

-Kubernetes is a tool used for automatic containers orchestration in production environments, just like other tools, such as AWS ECS, Docker Swarm, etc. These tools follow this pattern:
+Kubernetes is a clustered environment tool used for automatic containers orchestration in production environments, just like other tools, such as AWS ECS, Docker Swarm, etc. These tools follow this pattern:

 - *managers* receive an expected *state* that describes an application's stack deployment as it should be on prod.; this description contains the number of replicas to run, the exposed ports, etc.
 - inside a *cluster* managed by the tool, machines are scanned in order to have *workers* delegating tasks on them; these machines then become *worker nodes*
 - *managers* watch for changes within the *cluster* and correct discrepancies between the actual and the desired *state* of your application stack

+Kubernetes API objects are a collection of primitives that represent a system's state; they are the building blocks of any Kubernetes deployment, with the most basic one being the *pod*.

+The key benefits of using Kubernetes are:

+- the speed of deployment, which gives the ability for systems to change quickly
+- the speed of recovery thanks to the definition of our system desired state (with a declarative configuration) in Kubernetes
+- the ability to hide infrastructure complexity in the cluster

 ### nodes